October 28, 2025

 1. What are the causes of effects?

 Want to explain something specific that has happened/we observe (the effect).
 Seek to attribute a cause for something we observe.
+“There is a problem.
+How did we get here?”

 • Why did Russia invade Ukraine?

-• Why are housing prices high in Vancouver?
+• Why is housing expensive in Vancouver?

 Causal claims answer causal questions